-What Is Spam?
+What is Spam?

-- You must always provide an unsubscribe link.
+- Always provide an unsubscribe link.

 - The unsubscribe link must work for at least 30 days after sending.